 The Mediterranean diet encourages healthy snacking.

-The Mediterranean diet — which emphasizes eating plenty of fruits, vegetables, whole grains, nuts and legumes, as well as fish and seafood a couple times a week — is widely considered one of the healthiest and most sustainable eating regimens.
-The eating plan isn’t just great when it comes to meals, but also for healthy snacking, says Jack Bishop, chief creative officer of America’s Test Kitchen.
+The Mediterranean diet — which emphasizes eating plenty of fruits, vegetables, whole grains, nuts and legumes, as well as fish and seafood — is widely considered one of the healthiest and most sustainable eating patterns.
+While there are many Mediterranean recipes and meal delivery services, snacking throughout the day is part of this popular diet, says Jack Bishop, chief creative officer of America’s Test Kitchen.

 “Finding healthy snacks is easy when following the Mediterranean diet,” Bishop says.
-“There’s a long tradition of small plates throughout the region, from tapas in Spain to antipasti in Italy and meze in Greece and Turkey.
-Snacking is actually part of the Mediterranean diet.”
+“There’s a long tradition of small plates throughout the region, from tapas in Spain to antipasti in Italy and meze in Greece and Turkey.”

 Mediterranean snacks are almost always savory rather than sugary, he notes.
-That’s helpful if you’re trying to cut down on your consumption of added sugars.
+That’s helpful if you’re trying to cut down on sugar.

 — Cherry tomatoes.

-Baba ghanouj (ga-noush) is another tasty and nutritious Mediterranean spread that’s great for snacking, says Shelly Wegman, a registered dietitian with UNC REX Nutrition Services in Raleigh, North Carolina.
+Made with extra-virgin olive oil, eggplant and tahini, baba ghanouj is another tasty and nutritious Mediterranean spread that’s great for snacking, says Shelly Wegman, a registered dietitian with UNC REX Nutrition Services in Raleigh, North Carolina.

-This spread is made with olive oil, a good source of heart-healthy fat, along with eggplant and tahini.
-“It’s great as a dip with raw vegetables such as zucchini slices, mini peppers, celery and carrots, and the spicy flavor and creamy texture make it great as a sandwich spread too,” Wegman says.
+“It’s great as a dip with raw vegetables — such as zucchini slices, mini peppers, celery or carrots,” Wegman says.
+“The spicy flavor and creamy texture make it great as a sandwich spread.”

 Nuts and seeds